defenseunicorns/uds-cli/docs/quickstart-and-usage.md

 It is possible to override the bundle architecture used at validation time by using the `--architecture` / `-a` flag.
 {{% /alert-note %}}

 If, for example, you have a multi-arch remote bundle that you want to deploy from an arm64 machine to an amd64 cluster, the validation with fail because the system arch does not match the cluster arch.
-However, you can pull the correct bundle version by specificying the arch with the command line architecture flag.
+However, you can pull the correct bundle version by specifying the arch with the command line architecture flag.

 e.g.
 `uds deploy -a amd64 <remote-multi-arch-bundle.tar.zst> --confirm`